-Being part of the financial services sector, Prudential and its business partners are increasingly exposed to the risk that third parties may attempt to disrupt the availability, confidentiality and integrity of its IT systems.
-This could result in loss of trust from

-Prudential's customers, reputational damage and financial loss.
-The cyber-security threat continues to evolve globally in sophistication and potential significance as Prudential increasingly moves to digitalize its business and provide on-line business operations for its customers.
-Prudential has not identified a material failure or breach in relation to its legacy and other IT systems and processes to date.
-However, it has been, and likely will continue to be, subject to computer viruses, attempts at unauthorised access and cyber-security attacks such as 'denial of service' attacks (which, for example, can cause temporary disruption to websites and IT networks), phishing and disruptive software campaigns.
+Being part of the financial services sector, Prudential and its business partners are increasingly exposed to the risk that third parties may attempt to disrupt the availability, confidentiality and integrity of its IT systems, which could result in disruption to the key operations, make it difficult to recover critical services, damage assets and compromise data (both corporate or customer).
+This could result in loss of trust from Prudential's customers, reputational damage and direct or indirect financial loss.
+The cyber-security threat continues to evolve globally in sophistication and potential significance.
+As a result of Prudential's increasing market profile, the growing interest by customers to interact with their insurance provider and asset manager through the internet and social media, improved brand awareness and the classification of Prudential as a G-SII, there is an increased likelihood of Prudential being considered a target by cyber criminals.
+To date, Prudential has not identified a failure or breach which has had a material impact in relation to its legacy and other IT systems and processes.
+However, it has been, and likely will continue to be, subject to potential damage from computer viruses, attempts at unauthorised access and cyber-security attacks such as 'denial of service' attacks (which, for example, can cause temporary disruption to websites and IT networks), phishing and disruptive software campaigns.

 Prudential is continually enhancing its IT environment to remain secure against emerging threats, together with increasing its ability to detect system compromise and recover should such an incident occur.
-However, there can be no assurance that such events will not take place with adverse consequential effects on Prudential's business and financial position.
+However, there can be no assurance that such events will not take place which may have adverse consequential effects on Prudential's business and financial position.